If you have been offered a compromise agreement (now known as a settlement agreement) or you expect to be offered one, we can help.

 In the vast majority of cases, your employer will cover all our charges for advising on the settlement agreement.
 This means you pay us nothing.
 No extra costs are incurred without your prior approval.

 A qualified employment lawyer will provide advice on your settlement agreement on the same day we receive it.

-This advice can be over the telephone, or in a ‘face to face’ meeting at our offices, or at a location in or around Reading, whichever is most convenient for you.
+This advice can be over the telephone, or in a ‘face to face’ meeting at our offices, or at a location in or around Berkshire, whichever is most convenient for you.